Handbook of Operating Procedures 8-1070

 Unmanned Aerial Vehicles

-Executive Sponsor: Senior Vice President and Chief Financial Officer
+Executive Sponsor: Senior Vice President and Chief Operating Officer

 It is the policy of The University of Texas at Austin ("University") to provide a safe educational, living, and working environment for its students, employees, affiliates and visitors.
 The University recognizes the use of Unmanned Aerial Vehicles ("UAV") on University property may threaten the privacy and safety of the University community, disturb the educational goals of the University, and/or interfere with the University community's reasonable use and enjoyment of the air above its property.
-The University prohibits the use of UAV on University property and off campus when conducting university-sponsored activities, except as required by law or pursuant to the authorization process provided by this policy.
-Any approved use of UAV on University property or off campus must be in compliance with the Federal Aviation Administration (FAA) regulations for such use.
+The University prohibits the use of a UAV on University property and off campus when conducting University-sponsored activities, except as required by law or pursuant to the authorization process provided by this policy.
+Any approved use of UAV(s) on University property or off campus must comply with the Federal Aviation Administration (FAA) regulations for such use.

 To provide administrative roles, responsibilities, and procedures for the use of UAV on University property and off campus when UAV are to be operated as part of University-sponsored activities.